 In the eyes of your insurance company, these are not valid reasons for seeking therapy on their dime.
 If you don’t have an actual diagnosis, they aren’t interested in paying for your sessions and will not continue to authorize future sessions.

-- Assign a diagnosis you don’t meet criteria for so that your insurance company will continue authorizing sessions.
+Assign a diagnosis you don’t meet the criteria for so that your insurance company will continue authorizing sessions.

 At this point, you are probably starting to understand why so many therapists don’t accept insurance.